 What if I have an Individualized Education Plan (IEP) or 504 plan?

 The College Board must approve any changes or modifications to the AP® exam administration.
 Students with a current IEP or 504 Plan who wish to receive testing modifications must contact their case manager ASAP.
 We will work together to file the appropriate paperwork with College Board to allow testing modifications.
 Please note that College Board may take up to 4-6 weeks to grant approval for modifications.
 If you do not make the request to seek modifications in a timely manner, you may not get College Board approval.

 What time do I need to report for the exam and where?

-Exam location information will be shared with examinees closer to testing.
+Exam day details and location information will be shared with examinees closer to testing.